KxSystems/docs/docs/license/gcp.md

     below) and/or any documentation provided to you by KX.

-3. This Agreement sets forth the terms on which KX will permit you to use the Kdb+ Software within the Google Platform.
-We do not sell or license the Kdb+ Software or any documentation to you.
+3. This Agreement sets forth the terms on which KX will permit you to use the kdb+ Software within the Google Platform.
+We do not sell or license the kdb+ Software or any documentation to you.
-    We remain the owners of the Kdb+ Software and any documentation at all times.
+    We remain the owners of the kdb+ Software and any documentation at all times.

 ## 2. Permitted use

-4. Subject to the User purchasing access to the Kdb+ Software via the Google Platform, and subject to the terms and conditions of this Agreement, KX hereby grants to the User limited non-exclusive, non-transferable right, without the right to grant sublicenses, to permit you to use the Kdb+ Software via the Google Platform solely for the User’s
+4. Subject to the User purchasing access to the kdb+ Software via the Google Platform, and subject to the terms and conditions of this Agreement, KX hereby grants to the User limited non-exclusive, non-transferable right, without the right to grant sublicenses, to permit you to use the kdb+ Software via the Google Platform solely for the User’s

     1. internal business operations and/or
     2. internal development and testing.